Vihaan3/knowledge-garden/content/Personal Knowledge Management/Incremental Thinking.md

 Spaced repetition services make scheduling trivial, and you can use the Anki responses to make worse ideas float out while better ideas stay tightly in your orbit.

 ## Writing
-Writing is the best way to push your thought and crystallize your ideas, because of reasons mentioned in [[Notation]].
+Writing is the best way to push your thought and crystallize your ideas, because of reasons mentioned in [[Writing Helps You Think]].
 The spaced approach to thinking needs writing so that you can build on your ideas each time you come across them.